Felix-Hz/ars-nova/README.md

 <details>
   <summary>:octocat: More about me</summary>
   <br/>
   Well, hey there!
-I'm a 23 years old code apprentice, pursuing a career as a Front-end Developer.
-Advanced Psychology student, mediocre musician, data lover and progressive rock fan.
+I'm a 23 years old code apprentice, pursuing a career as a Developer.
+Mediocre musician, data lover and progressive rock fan.
 The real embodiment of a Jack of all trades, but master of none.
   <br/>
   <br/>